lukdav/never-have-i-ever/README.md

 The Categories page:
 - Contains individual Cards for each type of category.
-- Each card has Edit and a Delete buttons with Admin priviledges.
+- Each card has an Edit and a Delete buttons under Admin priviledges.
-- Below the cards is a button to Add Category for an Admin.
+- Below the cards is a button to Add Category for an Admin only.

+The Category Page:
+- Similar in layout to the home page.
+- Each category has its own category page that displays all games which fall under that category.

 The Add Category page:
+- Admin only.
 - Contains a form to add a new category.
 - A form input field is for Category Name.
 - Below are a Cancel button to go back and a Submit button to add the category.

 The Edit Category page:
+- Admin only.
 - Contains a form to edit an existing category.
 - Form input field for Category Name is prepopulated.
 - Below are a Cancel button to go back and a Submit button to update the category.